-We belong to the Aragón Institute of Engineering Research (I3A), to the Aragón Health Research Institute (IIS Aragón), and to the national Networking Research Center on Bioengineering, Biomaterials, and Nanomedicine (CIBER-BBN) as part of the group CB06/01/0069.
+TME Lab is one of the research groups of the Aragón Institute of Engineering Research (I3A) that belongs to the University of Zaragoza.
+It has been officially recognized as a consolidated group by the Government of Aragón.
+It is also member of the Health Research Institute of Aragón (IIS Aragón), and of the national Networking Research Center on Bioengineering, Biomaterials, and Nanomedicine (CIBER-BBN) that belongs to the Carlos III Health Institute (ISCIII) as part of the group CB06/01/0069.

 WHAT IS OUR AIM?